[Aomori Nebuta / Hirosaki Neputa] A look back at the aftermath of Aomori's four major summer festivals [Sansha Festival / Tachineputa]

 [Goshogawara Tachineputa] The festival concludes with a spectacular "Omiai" (matchmaking)

-The Goshogawara Tachineputa Festival is held from August 4th to August 8th.
-The " Omiai " ceremony takes place on the first and last days, marking the beginning and end of the festival.
-The sight of giant Tachineputa, each over 20 meters tall, lined up in a row is an impressive sight that can only be seen in Goshogawara.
+The Goshogawara Tachineputa Festival will be held from August 4th to August 8th.
+The "matchmaking" ceremony takes place on the first and last days, marking the beginning and end of the festival.
+The sight of the gigantic Tachineputa floats, each over 20 meters tall, lined up is a breathtaking spectacle unique to Goshogawara.

 The impressive sight of two 20-meter-tall statues facing each other